Black Cherry Jam

 You can easily make your own homemade cherry jam in less than one hour.
 Start to finish!
 Once you make your own, it will be hard to go back to store bought!
 Fair warning!

 When cherry season comes around, it seems that I can never get enough!
-The sweet ones, the tart ones….
+The sweet cherries, the tart cherries….
 I will take whatever I can find.

 If you plan on pitting a lot of cherries, though, you will really want to invest in a cherry pitter.